pushpa-ramachandran/SampleSOAP/README.md

 # SampleSOAP

-Demonstrates on how to create a simple SOAP service
+To demonstrate on how to create a simple SOAP service